South Carolina Ignition Interlock Device Program Frequently Asked Questions

 What if I own/drive multiple vehicles?

-The statute requires an interlock device on all vehicles you routinely operate.
+The statute requires a device on all vehicles you drive.

 How long am I required to be in the IID program?

 The length of time you are required to participate will vary depending on the number of convictions you have received.
-The minimum length of time in the program is two years for those having two convictions, three years for those having three convictions and lifetime for those having four or more convictions.
+The minimum length of time in the program is six months for those convicted of a DUI 1st with a BAC .15 or greater, two years for those having two convictions, three years for those having three convictions and lifetime for those having four or more convictions.
 Additionally, the time you are required to be in the program will be extended if you accumulate IID points.
+If you have an optional case and you elect to enroll in IIDP, minimum enrollment is three months and completion is mandatory.
+Should you have additional IIDP requirements for multiple offenses, be advised IIDP cases run consecutively.

 What if the vehicle is not registered to me?

-You must install an ignition interlock device in the vehicle that you routinely operate, regardless of who is listed on the registration.
+You must install a breath alcohol ignition interlock device in any vehicle that you operate, regardless of who is listed on the registration.

-Where do I go to have the IID Installed?
+Where do I go to have the BAIID Installed?

-A list of certified vendors is located on the SCDPPPS website.
+A list of certified manufacturers is located on the SCDPPPS website.

-Will the IID turn off the vehicle while I'm driving?
+Will the BAIID turn off the vehicle while I'm driving?

-No, at no point will the ignition interlock device shut off a vehicle.
+No, at no point will the breath alcohol ignition interlock device shut off a vehicle.

 Do I have to blow into the device while I am driving?